lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ## Try the system

-To this purpose, let's first download the code and datasets that I prepared for you!
+To this purpose, let's first download the code that I prepared for you!

  - From the top right menu *Project: (None)* select **New project** -> **Version control** -> **Git**.
- - In *Repository URL* enter the path of the repository you're currently reading *https://github.com/lvalnegri/presentations-measurecamp09* and then *Create*.
+ - In *Repository URL* enter the path of the repository you're currently reading: *https://github.com/lvalnegri/presentations-measurecamp09*, the other two fields should get filled automatically.
+Click *Create*.
- - Now from **File** -> **Open** choose **R-snippets.R** and run snippets by chunk.
+ - Now from **File** -> **Open File** choose **R-snippets.R** and run snippets by chunk.

 When you've finished to develop a Shiny app, and want to move it to the server location to deploy it, you simply need to enter in the terminal window the following two commands: